Sarah VoterInterim Executive Director

 Hannah Fletcher-PageGarden Education Facilitator at Cambridge Early Learning Center

 Dargan Eley joins our team with over ten years of teaching experience in elementary and middle school Spanish.
-She grew up in Golden, Colorado, where she became interested in cultivating a lifelong appreciation for nature and the outdoors.
+She grew up in Golden, Colorado, where she cultivated a lifelong appreciation for nature and the outdoors.
 She enjoys the numerous and tangible benefits that come from a "rain or shine" attitude towards being outside.
-Part of this love is experienced through travel, and enjoying new foods from beautiful cultures.
 In the last five years Dargan has merged her passions and has gained a new hobby in gardening.
 She has an appreciation for the entire process; from learning about what grows well to sowing the seed to harvesting the ingredients for a meal shared with friends and family.
 She is excited to share that enthusiasm with her students.

 Brenda grew up surrounded by apple orchards in the Finger Lakes region of New York.
 A love of nature and outdoor activities are passions she’s carried along with her through her career in education for 34 years.
 Having worked as a classroom teacher, administrator, and service-learning director, Brenda’s role as Program Coordinator combines her interests and experience as an educational leader.
 Plant the Seed’s mission resonates with her love of experiential learning, as well as her commitments to cultivating caring community and practicing environmental sustainability.
 She brings a joy - and finds joy - in being on the PtS team cultivating wonder!

 Melia believes that when kids are encouraged to dig in the dirt, experience the natural magic of growing a plant by hand and nurturing it into an edible product ensures their connection to the land and their learning, while better connecting them with one another.
 She is reminded daily, of the joys and wonders of the outdoor world through the eyes and hands of her 5 and 7 year old.